eouna/spider/README.md

 step2:change to root directory exec 'php start.php start ' then satrt the service

-step3:in the web browser visited IP:81 to set default crawl domain addr
+step3:in the web browser visited IP:81 to set default crawl domain addr otherwise don`t forget run 'npm install && npm run build' to enable this web service

 then you`ll see this：